Joe Launchbury: Wasps

-Launchbury was named in Wasps' Academy squad for the 2010–11 season and also joined National League 1 side Rosslyn Park on loan to gain senior experience.
+Launchbury was named in Wasps' Academy squad for the 2010–11 season and joined National League 1 side Rosslyn Park on loan to gain senior experience.
 Having played the first half of the season for the A team and out on loan, Launchbury made his Wasps' debut on 30 January 2011 in the Anglo-Welsh Cup against Harlequins as a replacement, scoring a try in a 38–13 defeat.
 His first Premiership appearance came the following month against Leicester Tigers and he remained a fixture in the side for the rest of the season.
 In May 2011 he was named the club's Young Player and Academy Player of the Season and was rewarded with a new three-year contract.

 In 2011–12, Launchbury's first full season with Wasps, Launchbury made 15 senior team appearances despite missing four months of the season after injuring his ankle in October.
 He returned to the side in February as a replacement but went into the starting XV for the next game and was ever-present as Wasps retained their Premiership status.
 All but one of his appearances over the season were made as a blindside flanker despite playing in the second row for most of the previous year.

 Launchbury graduated from the Academy at the end of the season, moving up to the senior squad alongside several other England youth internationals.

 Launchbury extended his contract in November 2012, keeping him with Wasps until 2015.
 He made 19 appearances during the campaign and was widely recognised for his performances, winning the November Player of the Month award and 2012–13 Premiership Young Player of the Season.
 He was also nominated for the Rugby Players' Association Players' Player of the Year and Young Player of the Year awards, missing out on both occasions to Wasps and England teammate Christian Wade, and was among 15 players longlisted for ERC European Player of the Year.

 Ahead of the 2016/17 Aviva premiership campaign Launchbury was named captain of Wasps.

 Wasps entered administration on 17 October 2022 and Launchbury was made redundant along with all other players and coaching staff.
 Following Wasps' entry into administration, Launchbury signed a short-term deal to join Japanese club Toyota Verblitz from December 2022 to May 2023, for the 2022-23 Japan Rugby League One season.